Quickstart

 Choose Your Stack

-The examples below use Hono (TypeScript) and Axum (Rust) for illustration. x402 is a protocol.
+The examples below use Hono (TypeScript) and Axum (Rust). x402 is a protocol.
 While Express, Hono, Next.js, Axum are supported out of the box, adding x402-payment-gating to any other framework or language is relatively straightforward.

 TypeScript (Hono)